shree214ram/DSA/Motivation/Planning/dailyTrackerForAllProcess.md

     ShreeTech
     Globel Query :-
     # phase 1 (GCP chat kronos )
+    1. Kronos
+        1. kronos_bigrock_db clear
+        2. Deployed theme and db on Prod with Home and Site url
+        3. Remove the Subscription Feature Remove Or Apply Some Add CAPTCHA verification (like Cloudflare Turnstile or reCAPTCHA v3) and rate limiting to that subscription form endpoint to block automated bot submissions.
     1. Secure as Kronos
         (wp-admin hide and custome url for wp-admin , apply some rules for restrictions,